 Nonprofit entities serving Alameda County and the greater Bay Area can be contacted to gauge their interest and ability in acquiring and/or managing units at risk of conversion.
+For more information about non-profit entities and how to contact them, contact the City of Alameda Community Development Department at www.alamedaca.gov.
 A partial listing of qualified entities, as identified by HCD, to purchase government-assisted developments in the Bay Area includes: